Zubax/myxa_enclosure/README.md

 [**Myxa**](https://zubax.com/products/myxa) is a high-end FOC ESC based on the [Télega motor control technology](https://zubax.com/technologies/telega).

-The aluminium enclosure increases the continuous power range up to 850W and provides additional protection against mechanical damage.
+The aluminum enclosure increases the continuous power range up to 850W and provides additional protection against mechanical damage.

 You need to have SolidWorks 2017sp1 or higher to open the assembly files.
 You can also download [eDrawings](http://www.edrawingsviewer.com) for viewing and exporting the enclosure assembly files.